axch/adaptive-plot/README.md

 Of Independent Interest
 -----------------------

-This function is a utility from the perspective of Adaptive Plot, but may be useful independently of all the rest of this machinery.
+These two functions are utilities from the perspective of Adaptive Plot, but may be useful independently of all the rest of this machinery.
+They are defined in the file gnuplot.scm, which has no dependencies on any of the rest of Adaptive Plot, so may be lifted and used elsewhere if desired.

 `(gnuplot-alist alist . adverbs)`

 Plot the given list of points (as x-y pairs) in gnuplot, according to any supplied `prefixing` and/or `commanding` adverbs.

-This is defined in the file gnuplot.scm, which has no dependencies on any of the rest of Adaptive Plot, so may be lifted and used elsewhere if desired.
+`(gnuplot-write-alist alist filename)`

+Write the given list of points (as x-y pairs) into the given file (overwriting it) in a format the Gnuplot is happy with.
+Yes, this function is trivial, but I already wrote it for you.

 Portability
 ===========